eic/epic-analysis/README.md

 everything: `make all-clean && make`

 ## Local Dependencies
-These are additional dependencies needed by `sidis-eic`; they will be built locally and stored in the `deps/` directory (see [deps/README.md](deps/README.md) for more details).
+These are additional dependencies needed by `epic-analysis`; they will be built locally and stored in the `deps/` directory (see [deps/README.md](deps/README.md) for more details).
 This section documents how to obtain and build local dependencies: